help-me-mom/ng-mocks/README.md

 The functions above help with an easy start, but they do not cover all possible cases and do not provide tools for customizing behavior.
 Consider reading [`MockBuilder`](#mockbuilder) and [`MockRender`](#mockrender)
-if you want **to mock child dependencies like a pro** in your Angular tests.
+if you want **to create mock child dependencies like a pro** in your Angular tests.

-For example, if we needed `TranslatePipe` to prefix its strings instead of translating them, and to stub `SearchService` with an empty result that would not cause an error during execution due to a missed observable in its mocked copy, the code would look like:
+For example, if we needed `TranslatePipe` to prefix its strings instead of translating them, and to create a stub `SearchService` with an empty result that would not cause an error during execution due to a missed observable in its mock copy, the code would look like:

 ```typescript